 Inclusion is about engagement.
-Engagement is about first finding the thing that grabs the pupil, brings energy into their eyes.
-After that, it is creating an achievable pathway for them to succeed – to compose, improvise, perform, dance to and publish music that they are proud of.
+So the first thing to do is find the thing that grabs the pupil, brings energy into their eyes.
+The next step is to offer whatever scaffolding is needed for them to succeed – to compose, improvise, perform, dance to and publish music that they are proud of.

 This can begin with instrument choice.

 We can evaluate potential instruments against three criteria:

 - Physical – What movement is needed to play and perceive it